tcDeployTool/gradleHelper/README.md

 # gradleHelper
-script to include in build.gradle files
+scripts to include in build.gradle files